Trump leaves trail of unmet promises in coronavirus response

 VENTILATORS

-Trump invoked the Defense Production Act, empowering him to order companies to make what the country needs.
-This raised expectations that a new wave of emergency supplies generally and ventilators in particular could come to the aid of patients and the people looking after them.
+Trump dusted off the Defense Production Act, empowering him to order manufacturers and shippers to make and deliver what the country needs in the crisis.
+His move raised expectations that a new wave of emergency supplies generally and ventilators in particular could come to the aid of patients and the people looking after them.
+He and his advisers inflated those hopes.

 Under the president's “vigorous, swift” order to General Motors, said Peter Navarro, White House point man on the emergency supply chain, new ventilators would be ready in “Trump time, which is to say as fast as possible.”

-Yet Trump has held off on using his full powers.
-A directive to GM on ventilator manufacturing essentially told the company to do what it was already doing.
+Yet Trump has held off on using his full powers under the act to command production from private companies.
+A presidential directive to GM on ventilator manufacturing essentially told the company to do what it was already doing.

 WHERE'S THE MONEY?

-More than two weeks later, only a small fraction of business loans has been delivered.
-A website problem, delays in federal action and confusion among lenders and borrowers have slowed the aid.
-Treasury Secretary Steven Mnuchin had predicted same-day turnaround of applications and loans.
+Because of confusion among lenders with the money to farm out and among those who need it to keep their businesses afloat.

+So much for Treasury Secretary Steven Mnuchin's prediction that loans could be turned around and money transferred to businesses’ bank accounts the same day applications were received.

-Yet because of pending loans, Congress is already having to find more money to help businesses cover payroll.
+Yet because of the flood of pending loans, Congress is already having to find more money for subsidies to help businesses cover payroll.
+Only a tiny fraction of loans has been released.

-Meantime state officials are slammed as they try to administer expanded jobless benefits that Washington is paying for but having states manage.
+Meantime state officials are slammed as they try to administer jobless benefits that Washington expanded and is paying for but having states try to manage.

 Associated Press writers Amanda Seitz in Chicago, Matthew Perrone and Michael Biesecker in Washington and Ken Sweet in New York contributed to this report.